resoltico/test/web2md/readme.md

 ## Features

 - **High-fidelity conversion** from HTML to Markdown
-- **Preserves links exactly** as they appear in the original, including query parameters
+- **Preserves links exactly** as they appear in the original, including query parameters and email links
-- **Handles mathematical content** including MathML and LaTeX notation
+- **Handles mathematical content** including MathML and LaTeX notation with accurate conversion
 - **Supports HTML5 elements** with appropriate Markdown representations
 - **Schema-based customization** for fine-grained control over the conversion process
 - **Command-line interface** with professional user experience